Turfjs/turf-www/CONTRIBUTING.md

 Run `npm run serve` - this will show you the currently compiled docs at http://localhost:9080

 ### Updating the API page
 Changes to the API documentation happen upstream in the actual [Turf repository](https://github.com/turfjs/turf/).
-FOr example if you wanted to update the buffer documentation you would go to the [@turf/buffer/index.js](https://github.com/Turfjs/turf/blob/master/packages/turf-buffer/index.js) and edit jsdocs.
+FOr example if you wanted to update the buffer documentation you would go to the [@turf/buffer/index.js](https://github.com/Turfjs/turf/blob/master/packages/turf-buffer/index.js) and edit the jsdocs.

 Presuming you've updated the documentation in the relevant turf module and your changes have been accepted, you can now update the docs using the following procedure
-1. Start by updating the turf dependency: `cd` into the turf submodule and `git pull origin master`
+1. Start by updating the turf dependency: `cd` into the turf submodule and `git pull origin master`.
-2. Run `npm run deploy`
+2. Run `npm run deploy` .
 3. Commit and push the changes

 ### Updating the API template